 For me, I have to really consciously focus on winding down because Brighton brain is always running wild, so I think I have some really good insight to offer on this front.
 If you struggle with stuff like this too, promise me you’ll try some of these tips, k?

 I freaking love to read.
 It’s one of my favorite ways to chill out when I’m at home or traveling.
 I know not everyone is a reader, but it really is one of the best ways to decompress at night or any time, really.
-Whether you’re reading fiction or self-improvement, a good book just transports your mind and encourages you to take a step away from the stresses of life for a second.
+A good book just transports your mind and encourages you to take a step away from the stresses of life for a second.
+I do find that my brain races a bit more when reading self-improvement so I tend to turn to more boring topics (something on finance or a biography) or fiction instead at night!
 I challenge you to pick up a book sometime in the next week and give it a try.
 And if you’re looking for something good to read, you can check out eight of my favorite books here.

 Journal / Do a Brain Dump

 Y’all know I’m very passionate about journaling.
 It’s my time to reflect and just get out anything that’s been weighing on me.
 I do my journaling during my morning quiet time, but you could easily do it right when you get home to get out any stresses about work before settling into your evening.
 Brain dumps are also AMAZING for decluttering your mind.
 I like to do brain dumps on Sunday to get out any Sunday night anxiety I might be feeling about the week ahead.

 Don’t work in bed